-OCPHS Increase student education regarding the risk of marijuana and/or prescription drug use. • Encourage teachers to have Public Health Nurses in the classroom. • Extend ask to all eligible 304 student contacts (2022 - 2023 school year).
-450 student contacts (2025 - 2026 school year). schools/grades in Olmsted County.
-OMC Improve Medication Assisted Treatment (MAT) clinic access and program adherence through expanded services.
-Introduce an integrated alcohol and drug counseling program within the MAT clinic.
-Conduct outreach services in collaboration with community partners.
+OCPHS Increase student education regarding the risk of marijuana and/or prescription drug use.
+Encourage teachers to have Public Health Nurses in the classroom.
+Extend ask to all eligible 304 student contacts (2022 - 2023 school year).
+450 student contacts (2025 - 2026 school year).
+OMC schools/grades in Olmsted County.
+Improve Medication Assisted Treatment (MAT) clinic access and program adherence through expanded services. • Introduce an integrated alcohol and drug counseling program within the MAT clinic. • Conduct outreach services in collaboration with community partners.
 Adherence to treatment for 12+ months and # of referrals to MAT Clinic.
-Show improvement each year (2024, 2025, and 2026) in the # of patients who adhere to treatment and increase # of referrals to the MAT clinic by 5 - 10% each year (2024, 2025, and 2026).
+Show improvement each year (2024, 2025, and 2026) in the # of patients who adhere to treatment and increase # of referrals to the MAT clinic by 5 - 10% each year (2024, 2025, and UCare Reduce substance use for Olmsted County residents who are UCare members by increasing utilization of Intensive Community Based Treatment services.
+Increase Olmsted County stakeholder awareness of program and referral pathways.
+12 members (2023).
+2026).
+30 members (2026).